dgrothman/theinnerjourney/docs/C3-Feelings/Class 3 - Handout.md

 * Shame heals when shared with another
 * Set positive goals and take responsibility for reformating your thoughts and changing your behaviors
 * Usually is accompanied by Shame

-<div class="page"></div>

-## Tools for Feelings

-* Allow yourself to feel them
-  * Let them be as big (or little) and overwhelming/confusing (ugly) as they really are
-* Find the truth
-  * What/who is the source (external or internal)?
-  * Is there an event that triggered it?
-  * Use the True – Not True – Questionable Tool to separate the feelings from the thoughts
-* Talk them out with a safe person
-* Purge them
-  * Journal?
-Art?
-  * Physical: clean the house, beat up a pillow, break dishes, throw darts at a picture
-  * Express them in a way that does not harm you, others, or valuable property